na-na-hi/renget/archive/t97vwn.md

 Her voice dropped to a whisper.
 "That silly toy was the only comfort I had on lonely nights.
 The last gift I ever got out of generosity instead of obligation, the very last gift given from the heart.
 Proof someone had cared for me once..."

-"Now you have me..." he promised fiercely.
-"I'll always be there when you need me.”
+"Now you have me."
+Inigo promised fiercely.
+"You must have been bearing it all this time.. with no one to lean on.
+You don't have to be afraid anymore.
+I'll always be there when you need me.
+I'll always be by your side.”
 He reached to cradle Hoge's face, brushing away a fallen tear with his thumb.
 Hoge's lower lip wobbled and she started to hiccup.
 She pressed her face into Inigo's palm, overcome.
 They stood entwined next to the drifting whale, the rest of the world fading away.
 Inigo held Hoge as she let pent-up hurt flow out of her.

 Hoge let out a watery laugh.
 She wrapped both hands around the renewed symbol of friendship, holding it over her heart.
 "Thank you for this," she whispered.
 "And...for caring.
 It means more than I can say."